-The interest in gonioapparent pigments applied in many industries (cosmetics, inks, etc.) continues increasing day by day, especially in the automotive sector.
-This sector has undergone many changes and updates in the last years^{1,2} from employing only paints without special visual effects using many gonioapparent pigments, thus providing new and attractive visual effects by combining variable color and texture according to irradiation and viewing directions.
+The interest in gonio-apparent pigments applied in many industries (cosmetics, inks, etc.) continues increasing day by day, especially in the automotive sector.
+This sector has undergone many changes and updates in the last years [1, 2], from employing only paints without visual effect to use many of them containing gonio-apparent pigments providing new and attractive visual effects by combining variable color and texture according to irradiation and viewing directions.

-Goniochromatism is a change in any or all attributes of color of a specimen angular illuminating-viewing conditions are changed, but without change in light source or observer.3 This happens when the material that is under evaluation includes gonioapparent pigments.
-Therefore, it is possible to classify the materials into three types according to the pigment recipe and its colorimetric behavior^{4-6}: solid, metallic, and pearlescent or interference coatings (Fig. 1, right).
-The solid color includes only scattering and absorbing pigments, and hence, the

-2Center for Sensors, Instruments and Systems Development (Cd6), Technical University of Catalonia (UPC), Rambla De Sant Nebridi, 10, Terrassa 08222, Spain perceived color does not show significant changes when the direction of lighting and/or detection is changed.
+Goniochromatism is a change in any or all attributes of color of a specimen on change in angular illuminating-viewing conditions but without change in light source or observer [3].
+This happens when the material that is under evaluation includes gonio-apparent pigments.
+Therefore, it is possible to classify materials into three types according to the pigment recipe and its colorimetric behavior: [4, 5, 6]: solid, metallic and pearlescent or interference coatings (Figure 1, Right).
+The solid color only includes scattering pigments, and hence, the perceived color does not show significant changes due to the variation of the direction of lighting and/or detection.
 The metallic coating includes metallic pigments that provide a color shift mainly in lightness.
-The pearlescent coating includes in its recipe pearlescent pigments (even solid pigments) that provide a color shift mainly in hue and a chroma change.
+The pearlescent coating includes in its recipe pearlescent pigments (even solid pigments) that provide a color shift mainly due to a hue and a chroma change.